 This program is designed for individuals who wish to work as application programmers in software engineering, database technology, and networking or related user support positions.
 It provides overview systems principles and client/server architecture that will enable individuals to perform system integrations and user help functions.
-It provides training in the most popular programming language (C) and the popular operating system (UNIX).
-The Certificate also permits specialization by students in three application areas: Software Engineering, Database Technology, and Networking.
+It provides training in the most popular programming languages (Java and C) and the popular operating system (UNIX).
+The Certificate also permits specialization by students in several application areas: Software Engineering, Database Technology, Networking, Project Management, GIS, and Landscape Design.